JinShil/BlazorWebView/README.md

 # BlazorWebView
 A [WebKitGtkSharp](https://github.com/GtkSharp/GtkSharp) WebView for running [Blazor Hybrid](https://learn.microsoft.com/en-us/aspnet/core/blazor/hybrid/) applications on Linux without the need to compile a native library.

-Blazor Hybrid apps allow one to create a Blazor desktop application that uses the local machine's .NET runtime (not Blazor WASM), has full access to local resources (not sandboxed), and does not require hosting through an web server (e.g. Blazor server).
+Blazor Hybrid apps allow one to create a Blazor desktop application that uses the local machine's .NET runtime (not Blazor WASM), has full access to local resources (not sandboxed), and does not require hosting through a web server (e.g. Blazor server).
 It is just like any other desktop application written in C#, but uses Blazor and web technologies to implement the user interface.

 ## Why?
 Microsoft has decided to not support Maui on Linux, so there is currently no way to create Blazor Hybrid apps on Linux using *only* C#.